fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Divination Cards/PoE1/L/Lost Worlds.md

 ## Lost Worlds
 "There are worlds that lie beyond the edge of my page, the edge of my understanding.
 Worlds of wonder.
 Worlds of terror."
-Aramil - Cartographer to Emperor Chitus
+\- Aramil, Cartographer to Emperor Chitus
 ##
 ![[Lost Worlds.png]]